cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The sharding and preparation steps of VDAF execution depend on a nonce associated with the Client's report.
-To ensure privacy of the underlying measurement, honest Clients MUST generate this nonce using a CSPRNG and the Aggregators MUST verify that nonces are never re-used, to account for malicious clients.
-This is required in order to leverage security analysis for the privacy definition of {{DPRS23}}, which assumes the nonce is chosen at random prior to generating the report.
+To ensure privacy of the underlying measurement, the Client MUST generate this nonce using a CSPRNG.
+This is required in order to leverage security analysis for the privacy definition of
+{{DPRS23}}, which assumes the nonce is chosen at random prior to generating the report.

 Other security considerations may require the nonce to be non-repeating.
 For example, to achieve differential privacy it is necessary to avoid "over